eclipse/mraa/src/python/docs/example.rst

 #######
 Example
 #######
-Here are some examples of how to use pymraa, common convention is to import pymraa as mraa to keep it short but feel free to import it globally!
+Here are some examples of how to use mraa, common convention is to import mraa as mraa to keep it short but feel free to import it globally!

 Hello GPIO
 ==========

-Here is the simplest Gpio program in pymraa.
+Here is the simplest Gpio program in mraa.

 .. literalinclude:: ../../../examples/python/hello_gpio.py
-  :prepend: import pymraa
+  :prepend: import mraa
-  :start-after: import pymraa
+  :start-after: import mraa

 GPIO Interupt (isr)
 ===================